 The effects of more frequent disturbances do not stop with the first ecosystem transition, recovering communities themselves can be transformed by ongoing short-interval events.
-Further, high frequency can drive transitions even if those occur with lower intensity.
+Further, high frequency disturbances can drive transitions even if those occur with lower intensity.
 For boreal forests, successional trajectories can quickly become untethered from regional legacy conditions.
 Ongoing transformations are more in line with primary successional pathways then secondary, and while wetter lowland forests are initially more resistant to ecosystem transitions, that resilience is overcome by subsequent fires.
 The unique perspective of this study demonstrates current shifts in disturbance regimes continue to drive quantitatively different outcomes compared to single, short-interval events, and therefore questions regarding resilience to future climate effects must explicitly consider unfolding, emerging, and ongoing changes, not just snapshots in time.

 Acknowledgements

 This research was supported by funding provided by the National Science Foundation (NSF-OPP-1903231).
 We thank Kristin Olson, Vishnusai Kodicherla, Kyle Martini and Kyle Turchick for assistance in the field and to Shelby Weiss, Adrienne Marshall, and Jason Shabaga for valuable support and advice.
 We thank Melissa Lucash and Kathy Kelsey for providing friendly review which significantly contributed to the quality of the paper.

+Data Availability Statement

+Regeneration and soil datasets available on Zenodo (http://doi.org/10.5281/zenodo.4016939).

 Literature Cited